daavidrgz/keep-plus/README.md

 simple notes with a **polished interface** and **integration with google auth**.

 It uses:
-* A Mongo database to stores notes and users
+* A [Mongo](https://github.com/mongodb/mongo) database to store scores and users
-* A backend in Node using Express.js and Passport.js to handle google OAuth
+* A backend in Node using [Express.js](https://github.com/expressjs/express) and [Passport.js](https://github.com/jaredhanson/passport) to handle google OAuth
-* A frontend in pure React in a single page
+* A frontend in pure [React](https://github.com/facebook/react) in a single page
 </details>

 #